EricThomson/pandastim/readme.md

 ### To do (short term)
 - Incorporate trs stage transform into `BinocularDrift`
-  - Get two static textures working (same texture on each side)
-  - Get two moving textures working
-- Independent velocities
+  - should i do separate tasks for right and left movement?
+If one of them has zero velocity etc...
+Or maybe make four tasks and do a if else: one for both v = 0, one for both nonzero, and one each for one moving.

 - Add rgb handling
 - Add uint16 handling
-- Two independent textures (or make that a parent class with option of two)
+- Two independent textures (or make that the parent class with identical textures a child class)
 - Add a bunch of examples (sinusoid, colored sin, different colored static)
 - Change examples in stimulus_classes don't just use two gratings.
+- Fill in rotating_mask_drifting_grating.py in examples: make sure it works.
 - Fix window title of drift/static versions: they shouldn't inherit title!
 - Refactor experiments
   - Add experiment for static (save data to file options etc) (e.g., grating)